Full Evaluation Details

 - To not exceed the time standards set by the Utah Judicial Council for timely ruling on cases take under advisement (UCJA Rule 3-101(3)).

 - To be deemed mentally and physically competent for office.

 - To not be the subject of more than one public reprimand issued by the Judicial Conduct Commission or the Utah Supreme Court.

-In addition to the electronic survey, JPEC volunteers visit the courtroom and observe the proceedings.
+In addition, JPEC volunteers visit the courtroom and observe the proceedings.
 Courtroom observers are trained to evaluate the judge’s conduct in terms of procedural fairness.
 Appellate court judges do not receive courtroom observation.